Rujula-02/automated-metadata-generator/README.md

-# MARS 2025 – Automated Metadata Generation System
+Automated Metadata Generation System (MARS 2025)

 This project presents a user-friendly, web-based system that automatically generates structured metadata from unstructured documents.
 It supports .txt, .pdf, and .docx formats, and includes OCR (Optical Character Recognition) capabilities for scanned image-based documents.
 Designed with simplicity and accessibility in mind, the system can be run in Google Colab and features a clean pastel-themed interface.

 📌 Project Overview